node-3d/node-3d/README.md

 ## License

+**Node3D can be used commercially.
+You don't have to pay for Node3D or any of its third-party libraries.**

-All of **Node3D** modules have their own code licensed under **MIT** terms.
-Which in short means "I've just put it here, do what you want, have fun".
-However, some modules have **separately licensed third-party software** in them.
+**Node3D** modules have their own code licensed under **MIT**, meaning "I've just put it here, do what you want, have fun".
+Some modules have **separately licensed third-party software** in them.
 For instance, `deps-freeimage-raub` carries the **FreeImage** binaries and headers, and those are the property of their respective owners, and are licensed under **FIPL** terms (but free to use anyway).

 All such cases are explained in `README.md` per project in question.

-To summarize:
-> **Node3D** can be used commercially.
-You don't have to pay for **Node3D** or any of its third-party libraries.